 - Solution integrator: service integration of SaaS and devices; value sharing with industry players.
 Good for companies with a strong network, IT capabilities and an intimate grasp of the target industry.

-With IoT growth at the forefront, the need for data grows.
+With the growth of IoT, the need for data grows.
 Managing this huge amount of data is challenging, but designing smart cloud operation management solutions to optimize the cloud infrastructure is a further opportunity.

-Profit margins have already been decreasing due to new technologies and scope of services from telecom companies and internet service providers (ISP) as the lines between telecom and technology blur.
+Profit margins have already been decreasing due to new technologies and the scope of services from Telecom companies and internet service providers (ISP) as the lines between Telecom and technology blur.

 It is vital to prepare and get ready for IoT and the ways it can generate more revenue.

-Becoming an IoT connectivity service provider plus offering M2M devices can transform telecoms in the next few years.
+Becoming an IoT connectivity service provider plus offering M2M devices can transform Telecoms in the next few years promoting IoT growth.